vaquerizaslab/fanc/docsrc/fanc-executable/fanc-analyse-hic/ab_compartments.rst

 `here <https://matplotlib.org/examples/color/colormaps_reference.html>`_ for colormap options.
 You can set the colorbar scale with ``--enrichment-min <n>`` and ``--enrichment-max <n>``, where n is -1 and 1, respectively.

+Compartment stength as defined by Flyamer, Gassler, and Imakaev et. al 2017 (https://pubmed.ncbi.nlm.nih.gov/28355183) can be calculated using ``--compartment-strength <filename>``.
+It is defined in their supplement as follows "[In a 5x5 compartment enrichment map, ] “to calculate the strength of compartment signal, we took the natural logarithm of the AA * BB / AB^2".